We probably don’t need to tell you how popular Berlin is.

 CTO salaries start at €54,000, reaching up to €157,000, with a mode salary of €120,000 to €140,000.

 Director of Engineering salaries span from €67,000 at the bottom end through to €170,000 at the high end, with mode earnings falling between €85,000 and €110,000.

 Market demand continues to grow, and salaries continue to rise in relation.

-The data used to produce these figures for a Berlin software engineer salary and other key positions in the tech industry was collected in 2018.
+The data used to produce these figures for tech salaries in Berlin and other key positions in the software development industry was collected in 2018.
 Already salaries are trending towards the high end of the ranges quoted.

 You can expect these salaries to grow by anything from 10 to 15 percent by the end of 2019.

 All of this together will help you make an informed decision of whether a move to Germany is beneficial for your own personal circumstances.